raeufroushangar/MICA-Weighted/README.md

 # CEMPI (Contextual Encoding of Mutations Positional Impact)

-CEMPI is a repository for implementing a set of algorithms related to the contextual encoding of mutations and their positional impact in a sequence.
+CEMPI is a repository for implementing a set of algorithms that perfomr contextual encoding of mutations and their positional impact in a sequence.

 ## Project Description

-CEMPI integrates partitioning and clustering algorithms to capture mutation positions (bases and regions) and their impact across DNA/RNA/protein sequences.
+CEMPI algorithm integrates partitioning and clustering methods to capture mutation positions (bases and regions) and their impact across DNA/RNA/protein sequences.
 The repository serves as a toolkit for bioinformaticians and researchers.

 ## Directory Structure